disoauth/DiscoAuth/docs/source/api.rst

   .. property:: application_id

-    ID of the application that made the guilf, if it is bot-created
+    ID of the application that made the guild, if it is bot-created

   .. property:: system_channel_id